-Not to mention you’ll be turning a buck just for the sake of “cashing in” and not actually building a Biz (around your hobby/passion) that you can be proud of.
+Not to mention you’ll be turning a buck just for the sake of “cashing in” and not actually building a Biz (around your hobby/passion) to be proud of.

-Additionally, it wouldn’t hurt Mr. Winters to teach you some REAL digital marketing skills that ACTUALLY work instead of teaching you bad habits like spamming Facebook.
+Additionally, it wouldn’t hurt Mr. Winters to teach you some REAL digital marketing skills that ACTUALLY work instead of teaching you bad habits.

 ‘MV’ may not be the greatest system in the world, but it’s definitely legitimate.